Use a Backup Copy of your CARCare Database File

 the time it was last backed up.

-Maintaining these simple backup copies of your database does
+Direct the the backup copies of your database to

 external media will protect you in the event of a hard disk failure.